Afrrcyn/compYear2/visualComputing/Edge Detection.md

 This is a weighted average filter that smooths along the rows and an edge detector which finds horizontal edges.

-An Prewitt and Sobel are very very similar!
+And Prewitt and Sobel are very very similar!

 ![[Pasted image 20230322090005.png|400]]